plysytsya/conjugator/README.md

 A conjugator for spanish verbs.
 You have to provide a spanish verb and the type of the desired conjugation.
-The following types are supported:

-        'Indicative',
-        'Subjunctive',
-        'Imperative',
-        'Continuous (Progressive)',
-        'Perfect',
-        'Perfect Subjunctive'

-The conjugate-method returns a pandas DataFrame object.

 ## Description